IES-Org/ies-possibilia/README.md

 ### Attribution

-When using this ontology, you must include the attribution: [© Crown Copyright 2020-2024 (Department for Business and Trade)][copyright].
+When using this ontology, you must include the attribution: [© Crown Copyright 2020-2025][copyright].

 ## Acknowledgements
 This repository has benefited from collaboration with various organisations.
 For a list of acknowledgments, see `ACKNOWLEDGEMENTS.md`.